nus-cs2103-AY2223S1/tp/docs/team/hongyi6328.md

 Given below are my contributions to the project.

-* **New Feature**: Extended the add person command to three categories: add buyer command, add deliverer command and add supplier command.
+* **New Feature**: Extended the add person command to three categories: add buyer, deliverer command and supplier command.
     * What it does: allows the user to add persons according to their roles.
     * Justification: This feature is the core feature of this app since all other features are based on it.
 The user cannot do further manipulation of data without adding it.